numaproj/numaflow-js/README.md

 In the implementation part of all the examples presented, i.e. in `<example-name>.ts`, the pattern is mostly similar.
 We need to instantiate and start an async server for the respective component being implemented.

+## Implementation details with examples

 Eg: Implementing UD sink component:

-- To implement a UD sink need to use `sink.SinkAsyncServer`.
+- To implement a UD sink need to use `sink.AsyncServer`.
-- To instantiate the server, we need to provide a function `sinkFn` with a signature satisfying `SinkAsyncServer` constructor.
+- To instantiate the server, we need to provide a function `sinkFn` with a signature satisfying `AsyncServer` constructor.
-- Start the server using `start` method of `SinkAsyncServer`.
+- Start the server using `start` method of `AsyncServer`.
-- Stop the server using `stop` method of `SinkAsyncServer`.
+- Stop the server using `stop` method of `AsyncServer`.

 Currently, `source` and `session-reduce` components require implementing all methods of an interface and passing an instance of the same to their respective async server constructors.
 Rest of the components only require implementing a function with a signature